bookRa/hacktimbergem/PRD_UI_UX.md

 #### 7.3 Symbols
 - Definitions sub‑tab: grouped by Legend and by Scope (Project‑wide vs Sheet‑only).
 “Select in Legend” jumps to bbox.
-- Instances sub‑tab: grouped by Drawing.
-“Stamp Palette” enables rapid placement on canvas with number key shortcuts.
+- Instances sub‑tab: grouped by Drawing (containment check of instance bbox within a drawing’s bbox; fallback group by sheet).
+Each instance row shows the associated definition’s human‑readable name.

 #### 7.4 Components
 - Mirrors Symbols: Definitions from Schedules and their Instances.